Negeri Sembilan: Culture

 The Minangkabau influence in the state can be found in dances and food as well.

+Traditional buildings in Negeri Sembilan are grouped into two different architectures: one directly Minangkabau with familiar lengkung or gonjong ("curved") buffalo horn motifs, and another featuring flatter or lentik roofs in villages of a "Malay" motif adopted by Minangkabau generations intermarrying with Jakun tribes; the lentik houses were based on traditional houses found in Kampar, Riau where the Minangkabau migrants stopped first.

 Performing arts

 Negeri Sembilan also has traditional music like the Caklempong, Dikir Rebana, Tumbuk Kalang, and Bongai.

 The musical instruments used to bear some semblance to Sumatra, the ancestral home of the Minangkabau people.
 Dances like the tarian lilin (candle dance) and rentak kuda (the beat of the horse) are popular in Negeri Sembilan and the coordinated movements of the dancers in their colorful costumes in the Tarian Piring and the upbeat tempo of Tarian Randai.
-Unlike modern dance, each beat, rhythm and movement in these dances combines to form a story, maybe of a bygone myth or simply a reflection of the lifestyles of another era.
+Each beat, rhythm and movement in these dances combines to form a story, maybe of a bygone myth or simply a reflection of the lifestyles of another era.

 They are usually performed at traditional festivities, cultural events and dinner-cum-cultural shows.